-6.3 The Council must appoint a returning officer (currently the Director of Legal & Democratic Services).
-All fees paid in relation to the performance of the returning officer duties are determined by the Electoral Commission Fees Order for the relevant election or in the case of County Borough elections by the Council itself.
+6.3 The Council must appoint a returning officer (currently the Director of Legal Services).
+All fees paid in relation to the performance of the returning officer duties are determined by the Minister for the Cabinet Office and published in the Fees Order for the relevant election/referenda or in the case of County Borough elections by the Council itself.
 The details of any such fees paid are published in the Council's Annual Statement of Accounts.
 The Council has determined that no fees shall be payable to the returning officer for duties associated with undertaking the County Borough elections.